LuciusH1998/IFT-6758-Group-8-Milestone-1/README.md

 This readme explains how to implement Milestone3 in terms of implementing the flask app, docker files, and streamlit_app to generate quick predictions of our NHL data produced from Milestone 1 and Milestone 2.
 The immediate section below explains the repository folder structure.

-Note the WANDB API KEY you can use for this repo is:
+Note the WANDB API KEY you can use for this milestone is:
 **50c6486ca894b323e5061c4513b477036ac87f8a**

 ## Repo Structure